sllewely/csacademy/lesson_notes/sorts.md

 ## Day 2

-**Radix Sort** sorts by digits, for example from most significant digit to least signification digit.
-What is the time complexity?
+How to find an element in a sorted list?
+O(lgn)

 For fun: Bubble sort, bogosort.
 What is the time complexity?

 **Quick Sort**

+**Radix Sort** sorts by digits, for example from most significant digit to least signification digit.
+What is the time complexity?